Scutellaria mexicana, Bladder Sage

 Common Name: Bladder Sage

-Also Called: Bladdersage, Mexican Bladdersage, Mexican Paper Bag Bush and Paper Bag Bush.
+Also Called: Bladdersage, Mexican Bladdersage, Mexican Paper Bag Bush, Paper Bag Bush

 Family: Lamiaceae or Mint Family